 Temporary Exception Form

-The Temporary Exception Form (PDF) is an internal form signed by the school/unit CIO and grants a one-year exception to the Accessibility Rider.
+The Temporary Exception for Accessibility form (PDF) is an internal form signed by the school/unit CIO and grants a one-year exception to the Accessibility Rider.
 Upload it to TCM separate from the contract, and create an Obligation to track and manage the Temporary Exception Form.

 Accessibility Product Review